eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 - impl
 - utest

-#### Server removes obsolete delete conditions from delete graph
-`swdd~server-removes-obsolete-delete-conditions-from-delete-graph~1`
+#### Server cleans up state
+`swdd~server-cleans-up-state~1`

 Status: approved

-When the Ankaios server receives an `UpdateWorkloadState` message and the message contains the WorkloadState `Removed` for a workload and the workload has an entry inside the delete graph, then the server shall delete the entry from the delete graph.
+When the Ankaios Server receives new workload states, then the Ankaios Server shall:
+* provide the new workload states to the ServerState
+* trigger the ServerState to cleanup its state

+Rationale:
-Comment: The server ignores WorkloadStates from workloads that do not have an entry in the delete graph.
+The server state should not have any obsolete entries.

-Rationale: The entry should not exist after the workload has actually been deleted.

 Tags:
 - AnkaiosServer
+- ServerState

+Needs:
+- impl
+- utest

+#### Server removes obsolete entries from delete graph
+`swdd~server-removes-obsolete-delete-graph-entires~1`

+Status: approved

+When the ServerState receives a trigger to cleanup its state, the ServerState shall:

+* provide the new workload states to the DeleteGraph
+* request the DeleteGraph to delete all entries for which there is a WorkloadState `Removed` in the list of new workload states

+Comment:
+The DeleteGraph ignores WorkloadStates from workloads that do not have an entry in the delete graph.

+Rationale:
+The entry should not exist after the workload has actually been deleted.

+Tags:
 - ServerState
 - DeleteGraph